Kitsumi-K/Kitsumi-K/README.md

 - 👋 Hi, I’m @Kitsumi-K
-- 🌱 I’m a 2nd year Student in computer science
+- 🌱 I’m a 3rd year Student in computer science
-- 👀 I’m interested in AI, Cyber-security and more
+- 👀 I’m interested in AI, Web and more
-- 💞️ I’m looking to collaborate on everythings